annoyinglyghost/SAMAR_EDA-on-Spotify-2023/README.md

 **Answer**

-As you can see from the results,
+As you can see from the results, a spike came from the A key to the C# key, then back down again to D and up to E, then down to G, and lastly up to G#.
+It is also noticeable that the keys with the sharps are higher than those without them.
+On the other hand, the graph on the right side is examined that the primary mode is higher in the number of streams than the minor mode.

 <br>